 The standard was adopted in 1950 by the American Society of Brewing Chemists as an objective measurement of color unburdened by the difficulties of the Lovibond system; the measurement of the color of a beer in degrees SRM and degrees Lovibond are approximately equal and in practice can be used interchangeably to evaluate the color of intensity of beer.

 EUROPEAN BREWERY CONVENTION (EBC)

-THE EBC COLOR SCALE WAS DEVELOPED BY THE INSTITUTE OF BREWING AND THE EUROPEAN BREWING CONVENTION.
+THE EBC COLOUR SCALE WAS DEVELOPED BY THE INSTITUTE OF BREWING AND THE EUROPEAN BREWING CONVENTION.

-The EBC is a recognized method for color grading of beers, malts and caramel solutions as well as similarly colored liquids.
+The EBC is a recognised method for colour grading of beers, malts and caramel solutions as well as similarly coloured liquids.
 It has a range of 2 to 27 visual units; yellower pale worts and lagers at the low end of the scale and the amber of dark worts, beers and caramels at the upper end of the scale.

 Joseph Williams Lovibond, born 17 November 1833 at Long Sutton, Somerset, was the third son of brewer John Locke Lovibond.
 When he joined the family brewery, around 1854, he found that there was no simple method available for measuring the colour of beer and wort (malt solution).

 In 1885 after Joseph introduced the LOVIBOND color scale and the first colorimeter ever, he founded the Tintometer Ltd. Company in Salisbury, England, to manufacture his patented measuring instrument.
 Today the company still produces various types of color-measuring instruments.